UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca_remote_desktop_website.md

     This is the webpage that is shown when a login node needs to be created.

+???- failure "What if it fails after a while?"

+    - Try again!
+    - You may have to do this 2-4 times before it works.
+    - This depends on the present pressure on the system.

 ### 4. Fill in the second dialog, using your regular password

 Fill in the second dialog, using your regular password (i.e. no need for two-factor authentication).